pforret/jekyll.forret.com/_posts/2006/2006-01-09-geek-love-checklist.md

   - geeky
   - women
 ---
-Two geek girls &#8216;in the know&#8217; have just published their &#8220;**top 10 reasons to date a geek**&#8220;, which can also be read as: 10 indicators to check if you&#8217;re a real geek.
+Two geek girls &#8216;in the know' have just published their &#8220;**top 10 reasons to date a geek**&#8220;, which can also be read as: 10 indicators to check if you're a real geek.

-First one is Maryam, Robert Scoble&#8217;s wife.
+First one is Maryam, Robert Scoble's wife.
 I met her briefly when the [Scobleizer visited Brussels in December](http://blog.coolz0r.com/posted/celebrity-geek-dinner.html), but I had no chance to talk to her since I had to leave early, and she was totally absorbed by [Coolz0r](http://blog.coolz0r.com).
-She struck me as a much warmer and kinder person than the &#8216;materialistic&#8217; list below would suggest.
+She struck me as a much warmer and kinder person than the &#8216;materialistic' list below would suggest.

 > 1) He can fix your computer
 > 2) He has friends who can fix your computer
 > 3) He can hook up the TV, connect the DVD player and Tivo your favorite programs
 > 4) He has friends who can hook up the TV, connect the DVD player &#8230;
-> 5) He can fix your friends&#8217; computers
+> 5) He can fix your friends' computers
-> 6) He&#8217;ll make you shine every where you go (basically because he has no sense of style)
+> 6) He'll make you shine every where you go (basically because he has no sense of style)
 > 7) Your geek will give you the hottest techie gadgets
 > 8) Your geek will worship the ground you walk on
-> 9) He won&#8217;t cheat on you either
+> 9) He won't cheat on you either
 > 10) Did I mention he can fix your computer ???
 > (for details, check [maryamie](http://spaces.msn.com/members/maryamie/Blog/cns%211pJf1AP0KsxqptNL0A6dlsgA%21848.entry))

-Let&#8217;s say I score a 8/10 on this one.
+Let's say I score a 8/10 on this one.

 <!--more-->